-Climate alarmists hotly contend that the degree of global warmth experienced over the latter part of the 20th century was greater than that experienced at any other time over the past two millennia (Mann and Jones, 2003).
+Climate alarmists hotly contend that the degree of global warmth experienced over the latter part of the 20th century was greater than that experienced at any other time over the past two millennia.
 Why?
-Because this contention bolsters their claim that the "unprecedented" temperatures of the past few decades were caused by the cumulative anthropogenic CO2 emissions of the Industrial Revolution.
-As a result, CO2-bashing global-warmers are loath to admit that temperatures of the Medieval Warm Period of a thousand years ago and the Roman Warm Period of two thousand years ago may have rivaled, or even exceeded, those of the recent past, since the atmospheric CO2 concentrations of those two earlier eras were much lower than those of today; and if it was as warm as, or warmer than, it is today when there was much less CO2 in the air, like 100 ppm less, it is very possible, even likely, that the warmth of today may not be due to the current higher atmospheric CO2 concentration.
-In this Summary, therefore, we examine the evidence for the occurrence of the Roman Warm Period in North America.
+Because this contention bolsters their claim that the so-called "unprecedented" temperatures of the past few decades were caused by the cumulative impact of anthropogenic CO2 emissions associated with the Industrial Revolution and its aftermath.
+As a result, most climate alarmists are loath to admit that temperatures of the Medieval Warm Period of a thousand years ago and the Roman Warm Period of two thousand years ago may have rivaled -- or even exceeded -- those of the recent past, since the atmospheric CO2 concentrations of those two earlier eras were much lower than today's CO2 concentrations.
+And if it was as warm as, or warmer than, it is today when there was much less CO2 in the air -- like more than 100 ppm less -- it is very possible, even likely, in fact, that the warmth of today may not be due to the atmosphere's higher CO2 concentration.
+In this Summary, therefore, we examine some of the evidence for the occurrence of the clearly non-CO2-induced Roman Warm Period, focusing our attention on North America.

-In commenting on their findings, Hu et al. remark that "the warmth before AD 300 at Farewell Lake coincides with a warm episode extensively documented in northern Europe ... whereas the AD 600 cooling is coeval with the European 'Dark Ages'."
-They also say that "the relatively warm climate AD 850-1200 at Farewell Lake corresponds to the Medieval Climatic Anomaly, a time of marked climatic departure over much of the planet."
+In discussing their findings, Hu et al. remark that "the warmth before AD 300 at Farewell Lake coincides with a warm episode extensively documented in northern Europe," i.e., the Roman Warm Period, "whereas the AD 600 cooling is coeval with the European 'Dark Ages'."
+They also say that "the relatively warm climate AD 850-1200 at Farewell Lake corresponds to the Medieval Climatic Anomaly," which they describe as "a time of marked climatic departure over much of the planet."
 And they say that "these concurrent changes suggest large-scale teleconnections in natural climatic variability during the last two millennia, likely driven by atmospheric controls."

 Noting that "20th-century climate is a major societal concern in the context of greenhouse warming," Hu et al. conclude by reiterating that their record "reveals three time intervals of comparable warmth: AD 0-300, 850-1200, and post-1800," and they say that "these data agree with tree-ring evidence from Fennoscandia, indicating that the recent warmth is not atypical of the past 1000 years," in unmistakable contradiction of those who claim that it is.

-Carbotte et al. (2004) located fossil oyster beds within the Tappan Zee area of the Hudson River estuary (New York, USA) via chirp sub-bottom and side-scan sonar surveys, after which they retrieved sediment cores from the sites that provided shells for radiocarbon dating.
-They report that oysters flourished in this area during the mid-Holocene warm period, when "summertime temperatures were 2-4°C warmer than today (e.g., Webb et al., 1993; Ganopolski et al., 1998)."
-Thereafter, they found that the oysters "disappeared with the onset of cooler climate at 4,000-5,000 cal. years BP," but that they "returned during warmer conditions of the late Holocene," which they identify as the Roman and Medieval Warm Periods as delineated by Keigwin (1996) and McDermott et al. (2001), explicitly stating that "these warmer periods coincide with the return of oysters in the Tappan Zee."
-Unfortunately, they report that their shell dates suggest a final "major demise at ~500-900 years BP," which timing they describe as being "consistent with the onset of the Little Ice Age," noting further that within nearby Chesapeake Bay, "Cronin et al. (2003) report a sustained period of cooler springtime water temperatures (by ~2-5°C) during the Little Ice Age relative to the earlier Medieval Warm Period."
-Last of all, they add that "similar aged fluctuations in oyster presence are observed within shell middens elsewhere along the Atlantic seaboard," citing results obtained from Maine to Florida.
+On the other side of the continent, Carbotte et al. (2004) located fossil oyster beds within the Tappan Zee area of the Hudson River estuary (New York, USA) via sub-bottom and side-scan sonar surveys, after which they retrieved sediment cores from the sites that provided shells for radiocarbon dating.
+This work revealed that oysters flourished there during the mid-Holocene warm period, when "summertime temperatures were 2-4°C warmer than today (e.g., Webb et al., 1993; Ganopolski et al., 1998)."
+Thereafter, they found that the oysters "disappeared with the onset of cooler climate at 4,000-5,000 cal. years BP," but that they "returned during warmer conditions of the late Holocene," which they identified as the Roman and Medieval Warm Periods as manifest in the studies of Keigwin (1996) and McDermott et al. (2001), explicitly stating that "these warmer periods coincide with the return of oysters in the Tappan Zee."
+Unfortunately, they report that their shell dates suggest a final "major demise," which they say is "consistent with the onset of the Little Ice Age."
+And they note that "similar aged fluctuations in oyster presence are observed within shell middens elsewhere along the Atlantic seaboard," citing results obtained all the way from Maine to Florida.

-In reviewing the results of these several studies, it is clear that the Roman Warm Period was a very real phenomenon throughout North America, manifesting itself in both warmer temperatures and drier moisture conditions in different parts of the continent.
+In conclusion, in reviewing the results of the several studies described above, it is clear that the Roman Warm Period was a very real phenomenon throughout much, if not most, of North America, manifesting itself in the form of both warmer temperatures and -- in certain locations -- drier moisture conditions, providing thereby ever more evidence for the reality of this naturally-occurring and non-CO2-induced millennial-scale oscillation of climate (of which the Roman Warm Period represents a very significant warm node) that now been identified throughout the world.

 References